 The first and last are technical books on the Wet Plate Collodion process.
 The "Chemical Pictures (1st Edition)" book had a DVD with 28 videos about the process.
 The videos can now be viewed on this site with a membership.
 "Conferring Importance: Thoughts and Images About Identity, Difference and Memory" is Quinn's graduate thesis/portfolio.
 He's also written and published several articles about the Collodion process, other historic processes, the history of photography and about the Frederick Scott Archer Project.

 He's probably best known for his part in the revival of the Wet Plate Collodion process in Europe.
 For five years (2006 - 2011), Quinn traveled throughout Eastern and Western Europe, evangelizing and teaching the Collodion process.
 From Glasgow to Barcelona and from Paris to Budapest, he taught hundreds of people the process.
 He taught in art schools, private studios, cultural centers and galleries.
 And now the hundreds of people he taught are teaching hundreds more.
 He also created and manages the largest, and most active, Collodion Forum Board (www.collodion.com) on the web (since 2003).
+He's the adminstrator on the largest Facebook page about the Wet Collodion process.

 You can view Quinn's Curriculum Vitae here.
 (You must be logged in)